NON-MARRIED LONGEST LIVING PAYS HIGH INHERITANCE TAX

 You would be included in group IV of this regulation.
 This means that if John, instead of leaving the 240,000-euro property to his nephew leaves it to his best friend, he or she will have to pay about 80,000 euros in Inheritance Tax.

-How are property values calculated for Inheritance Tax?
+How are property values calculated for Inheritance Tax for non-married longest living?

 Every year, the Regional Government of Andalusia publishes a regulation that establishes certain coefficients to update the values of urban properties located in Andalusia.
 These coefficients are applied to the cadastral value of the property; this you can find in your Property Tax receipts.
 The result of applying these coefficients to the cadastral value is what we call the minimum taxable value.